Installation

 Install PETSc with the correct packages, and leave out stuff we don't need.
 The optimized compilation of PETSc is installed with

-If that works out, you'll have to update your environmental variables and create the $PETSC_OPT$ variable
+If that works out, you'll have to update your environmental variables and create the PETSC_OPT variable

 $ . share/spack/setup-env.sh